websavers/centos2alma_openvz/README.md

 Logs from almaconvert8 will be stored in /root/almaconvert8-$CTID.log

+The process takes approximately 35 minutes on a server with just 1 domain.
+Perhaps an additional 10 minutes when many domains.

 ## After Conversion

 The following sections are actions you might wish to take after conversion.